mhilbrunner/foundryvtt-dnd5e-lang-de/README.md

 The [Babele repository](https://gitlab.com/riccisi/foundryvtt-babele) has a brief tutorial.

-In short, compendium translations are included as a submodile in `compendium/`from [here](https://github.com/stillday/dnd-translation-file-de).
+In short, compendium translations are included as a submodule in `compendium/`from [here](https://github.com/stillday/dnd-translation-file-de).

 In cases where there is only a small set of values for a field (like *Alignments*),